LEXUEYE/suricata/doc/userguide/configuration/suricata-yaml.rst

 ::

-  default-output-filter:    # In this option the regular expression can be entered.
+  default-output-filter:               #In this option the regular expression can be entered.

-This value is overridden by the environment var: ``SC_LOG_OP_FILTER``.
+This value is overridden by the environment var: SC_LOG_OP_FILTER

 Logging Outputs
 ~~~~~~~~~~~~~~~